SashaKuperman1973/TestDataFramework/README.md

 NOTE: Don't put a composite primary key in a class with an auto-increment key.

+Also table/column names that have spaces in them (eg: [First Name]) have not been tested and shouold probably be avoided.

 Note that string length is a maximum length for primary keys, and a full length for normal properties.

 Currently the primitive types are supported (including nullables), plus strings, DateTimes and Guids.